DonAdam2/webpack-react-typescript-boilerplate/README.md

 - Hot reloading for **JS** & **CSS** and **redux** store (in development)
 - Prettier (for code format)
 - Docker setup for development

-## It has the following configuration for React:

-- React router dom
-- Redux & Redux thunk & & Redux logger & Redux devTool
-- 2 environments {production: .env, development: .env.development}

-## It has the following mocks for Jest:

-- RenderWithRedux => overrides the render method of RTL with redux
-- RenderWithReactIntl => overrides the render method of RTL with react-intl provider (if you are using it you need to download it)
-- RenderWithRouter => overrides the render method of RTL with react router
-- RenderWithProviders => overrides the render method of RTL with all providers

 ## Prerequisites: